oscarhiggott/PyMatching/README.md

 ## Attribution

-When using PyMatching for research, please consider citing:
+When using PyMatching for research, please cite:
 ```
 @misc{higgott2020pymatching,
   author = {Higgott, Oscar},